 You’ve got questions, and we’ve got answers!
 But just in case your question isn’t answered below, you can always get in touch with us by filling out an info request form.

-Will in-person classes begins September 8th as schedule?
+Will in-person classes begin September 8th as scheduled?

 Yes, we intend to resume regularly scheduled classes on campus for the Fall term.